Anant Kumar Singh

 Anant Kumar Singh, also known as Chhote Sarkar, is an Indian politician who has served, and is currently serving, as MLA from Mokama Assembly Constituency in the Bihar Legislative Assembly.
 In 2020, he left the Janata Dal (United) party after nearly 15 years to join the Rashtriya Janata Dal, but later rejoined the Janata Dal (United) in 2025 to contest Mokama in the most recent state election.
 According to his election affidavit of 2020, he is facing 38 criminal charges including 7 murders, 11 attempt-to-murder and 4 cases of kidnapping.

 Life and career

 Anant Singh was born in the village of Nadawan falling under Barh CD block, Bihar to Chandradeep Singh.
 His elder brother Dilip Singh, also a politician, became MLA & Minister from Mokama in 1990 and 1995 as a member of Janata Dal, but lost to another gangster turned politician, Surajbhan Singh in the assembly elections of year 2000 on RJD ticket.
 In 2003, Dilip Singh became MLC from Patna local authorities as an independent candidate.
-He was one of the Bhumihar leaders who became MLC from local bodies with Kapildev Singh in 2003.
+He was one of the leaders who became MLC from local bodies with Kapildev Singh in 2003.